 postgres=# CREATE INDEX customer_id_index ON customer_reviews (customer_id);

 Now, let's load these customer reviews to the database by specifying the correct file path.
-Note that you can also load these files in parallel through separate database connections or from different worker nodes.
+Please note that you can load these files in parallel through separate database connections or from different nodes.

 This \stage command borrows its syntax from the client-side \copy command in PostgreSQL.
 Behind the covers, the staging command opens a connection to the local worker node, creates at least one shard there, and uploads the customer reviews to this shard.
 The command then replicates this shard on another worker node, and finalizes the shard's metadata with the master node.

 By default, the \stage command depends on two configuration entries for its behavior.
 These two entries are called shard_max_size and shard_replication_factor, and they live in postgresql.conf.
-The first entry controls when an uploaded file gets split into a new shard, and defaults to 2 GB.
+The first entry controls when an uploaded file gets split into a new shard, and defaults to 1 GB.
+In the example above shard_max_size was set to 40 MB in order to split the customer reviews data into many shards that can be queried in parallel.
 The second entry determines the number of nodes each shard gets replicated to, and defaults to two nodes.
 You may want to increase this replication factor if you run large clusters and observe node failures on a more frequent basis.

 After creating a reviews table and staging data into it, you are now ready to run analytics queries.
 We use the psql command prompt to issue queries, but you could also use a graphical user interface.
 Note that you can also measure query response times in psql by typing \timing at the command prompt.